kulkarniprem04/kulkarniprem04/README.md

 ### Hi there, I'm Prem Kulkarni

-## I'm a Fullstack web-developer from India, Currently I am a Technical core at [DSCMESCOE][dscmescoegithub]
+## I'm a final year undergraduate and a Fullstack web-developer from India.

 <br />
 <br />